top of page

 Repair

 Being a harpist is unusual.
-People are surprised when I tell them what my profession is.
-Sometimes I have to say it twice, or make harp-like motions with my fingers before they catch on.
+People are surprised when I tell them what my profession is and sometimes I even have to say it twice.
 I've grown accustomed to this, but I can't imagine how much more difficult it must be to explain to people that you're a professional harp technician, or that such a thing even exists.
+Since the world of harp technicians is proportional to our small world of harpists, it's really tiny.
+Consequently, many harp technicians travel extensively and set up appointments with harpists in need based on geography.
+Most of the time, this works out well.
+A certified technician shows up, and takes care of your harp - maintenance, repair, strange buzz, you name it!

 Changing Pedal Felts on a Pedal Harp